 - Selected X-ray Safety Web Sites

 X-Ray radiation is a form of ionization radiation that is potentially very hazardous.
 The most intense and therefore dangerous part of the instrument is the path of the incident X-ray beam.
 Thus care should always be exercised to know the expected path of the incident beam.
-Scattered radiation is typically of such reduced intensity that it poses a much smaller health risk to the researcher because of its reduced intensity.
+Scattered radiation poses a much smaller health risk to the researcher because of its reduced intensity.

 There are several properties of X rays that make this type of radiation particularly dangerous to use in the laboratory.
 X-Ray radiation cannot be sensed by a human!
-Some people feel a tingling sensation on their skin when they are around X rays from an analytical instrument.
+Some people feel a tingling sensation on their skin when they are around X rays.
 They are not feeling the X-ray beams, but rather they are feeling charged air particles produced by the interaction of the ionizing X rays with air.
 If you ever feel a tingling sensation when working around any analytical X ray instrument, immediately turn off the instrument and contact the Radiation Safety Office and Crystallography Lab manager.
 Since only some people feel this tingling sensation, do not assume that if the sensation is not present, that the instrument cannot hurt you.
-Please note that the two shutters on the instrument are interlocked to the cabinet doors so that if either door is opened, the shutters should close.
+Please note that the safety shutter on the instrument is interlocked to the cabinet doors so that if the door is opened, the shutters will close.

 Care should be taken when using any analytical X-ray instrument.
 Never put any part of your body in the expected path of the main beam.
 Avoid being around the X ray tube housing and main beam path as much as possible.
 Keep the enclosure doors closed whenever possible.